DizzyHSlightlyVoided/DieFledermaus/DieFledermauZ Format.md

 The following elements are specified for the **Options** field:
 * `Kom` - *1 parameter.* Indicates a comment on the DieFledermauZ archive.
 Same as in DieFledermaus.
 * `AES` - *1 parameter.* Indicates that the file is AES encrypted.
 Same parameter format as in DieFledermaus.
 See below for further information.
 * `SHA3` - *No parameters.* Indicates that the file uses SHA-3/512 hashes and HMACs instead of SHA-512.
-Only valid when the file is encrypted.
+Must not be used unless the archive is encrypted.
+* `RsaSch` - *1 parameter.* The key is encrypted using an RSA public key, and may be decrypted using the corresponding private key.
+Same as in DieFledermaus.
+Must not be used unless the archive is encrypted.

 Entry List
 ----------